Where bright

 The TARGETjobs Undergraduate of the Year Awards are the only undergraduate awards in the UK.
 Their aim is to identify and celebrate the UK's best undergraduate talent.

-For the fifth year running, we are proud to partner with TARGETjobs to seek out an outstanding LGBTQ+ Undergraduate of the Year.
-We are looking for a student who is either driving positive change within the LGBTQ+ community, breaking down barriers and leaving a legacy, or a visible role model excelling in your field.
+For the sixth year running, we are proud to partner with TARGETjobs to seek out an outstanding LGBTQ+ Undergraduate of the Year.
+We are looking for a student or graduate who is either driving positive change within the LGBTQ+ community, breaking down barriers and leaving a legacy, or a visible role model excelling in their field.

 We recognise the unequivocal right of every individual to be who they are.
 We feel a sense of duty to champion, pioneer and campaign for the equal rights of under-represented groups wherever possible.
 We strive to ensure that we create an environment that not only embraces people from all walks of life but celebrates their identity and individuality, providing a foundation from where they can flourish.
 We're committed to doing everything possible to deliver greater equality for LGBTQ+ people in our firm, help build the capacity of our clients to be stronger supporters of equality, and drive real change across the world.